Schedule an appointment to meet with the new Center for Global and Career Services about your area of interest.Make an Appointment

 Robert C. MacDougall (https://www.linkedin.com/in/rcmacdougall) is Professor of Media Studies in the Communication Department.
-He is Coordinator of the Video Game Studies Concentration and served recently as Coordinator of the Faculty Center for professional Development & Curriculum Innovation.
+He was the inaugural coordinator of the Faculty Center for Professional Development & Curriculum Innovation at Curry.
 His teaching and research centers on the cognitive, social, and epistemological roles played by communication media and technology today and through history.

 Dr. MacDougall's first book, Cultural Technics: Making Meaning at the Interfaces of Oral and Electronic Culture (2009) is an elaboration of his doctoral research that interrogates the use of email by a group of Mohawk Indians.
 His second book, Digination: Identity, Organization and Public Life in the Age of Small Digital Devices and Big Digital Domains, and an edited volume entitled Drugs and Media: New Perspectives on Communication, Consumption and Consciousness were both published in 2012.
 A second edited volume, published in 2015, entitled Communication and Control: Tools, Systems and New Dimensions, extends core arguments found in his previous work related to emerging cybernetic relationships between human biological and technological systems.

 Before coming to Curry, Dr. MacDougall taught at the University at Albany, Allegheny College, and Emerson College.
 He is the author of numerous journal articles and book chapters related to organizational communication, communication theory, the rhetoric and history of science, and new media as perceptual and environmental systems.
 More recent investigations incorporate EEG and other neuro-physiological apparatuses to better understand some of the interactions and effects associated with multimedia use.